alainsaas/zh_parseint-wy/README.md

 # 解析整數 zh_parseint

 The 解析整數 (parseInt) function parses a string argument and returns an integer.
-It also works with Chinese characters.
+It also works with both Chinese and European numerals.

 This code was adapted to wenyan-lang from https://github.com/kong0107/chinese-parseint